Poortugal; Where all dreams are shattered and all nightmares begin

 By far the most prevalent trade in Portugal are Chinese stores selling very low quality products that the Portuguese love for the sole reason that they are cheap.
 Invariably, most stores that sell quality products go bankrupt due to lack of customers. | The Real Portugal

-Do not ever start a business in Portugal!
+NEVER start a business in Portugal!
 I paid a catastrophic price, I was massively robbed by the massive corrupt country as a whole.
-Portugal is not a democracy, as it is ruled by a countless mob of crooks and “legalized” criminals placed in all supposedly “democratic” instances.
-The very least that can happen to you in Portugal is to lose all your invested money and all your precious years, and then return to your country empty-handed and full of disappointments, that is, if you still have the money for the plane ticket.
-And that is the best scenario!
+Portugal is not a democracy, as it is ruled by an innumerable mob of crooks and “legalized” criminals who are placed in all supposedly “democratic” instances.
+The very least that can happen to you in Portugal is to lose all your invested money and all your precious years and then return to your country empty-handed and full of disappointment, that is, if you still have the money for the plane ticket.
+And this is the best scenario!

-Portuguese companies are very bad payers, including State companies.
-As a rule of thumb, they always pay late, very late, and that’s when they pay at all.
+Portuguese companies are very bad payers, including state-owned companies.
+As a rule of thumb, they always pay late, extremely late, and that’s if they pay at all.
 Portuguese companies very rarely respect the invoice dates.

-If you chose Portugal with the intention of advancing your personal career, you will suffer a major setback too.
-Portugal is a desert of good companies (except perhaps the very few large companies and a very few one or another notable good Portuguese companies) where you can test your knowledge and develop your career.
-Portuguese companies are extremely amateurish in general, and a desert of knowledge and technology, instead of learning, you’ll only unlearn by adopting bad Portuguese work habits, i.e. you’ll learn Portuguese tricks like “how to work hard by pretending you’re working” among many other Portuguese “work trick” gems.
+If you chose Portugal with the intention of advancing your personal career, you will also suffer a major setback.
+Portugal is a desert of good companies (except perhaps the very few large companies and a very few notable good Portuguese companies) where you can test your knowledge and develop your career.
+Portuguese companies are generally extremely amateurish and a desert of knowledge and technology, instead of learning, you’ll only unlearn by adopting bad Portuguese work habits, i.e. you’ll learn Portuguese tricks like “how to work hard by pretending you’re working” among many other Portuguese “work trick” gems.

 The sad and brutal truth is that there is really NOTHING (good) for you to learn in Portugal.

 Portugal is a third-world tertiary economy based only on very low wages and not on your skills and merits, which are not properly valued or even understood by the simple-minded and rude Portuguese businessmen, many of whom are dishonest.
-And if you’re too talented, you’ll be envied (and sabotaged) by everyone, including your boss.
+And if you are very talented and competent, you’ll be envied (and sabotaged) by everyone, often including your own boss, who will also be (absurdly) jealous of his/her own star employee.

 The Portuguese do not take pride in doing things well.